Kaif10/Action-Recognition-in-Videos/README.md

 ```

-The model reaches a classification accuracy of 91.27% accuracy on a randomly sampled test set, composed of 20% of the total amount of video sequences from UCF-101.
-Will re-train this model on the offical train / test splits and post results as soon as I have time.
+The model reaches a classification accuracy of 99% accuracy on a randomly sampled test set, composed of 20% of the total amount of video sequences from UCF-101.